TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 9. [Learning Resources](#learning-resources)

 ## Hot Reload
-If you are compiling your code, but your blueprint or in game behaviour does not seem to be updated to your newest code, this might be because of hot reloading.<br>
+If you are compiling your code, but your blueprint or in game behaviour does not seem to be updated to your newest code, this might be because of hot reloading.
 If your actor hierarchy seems to randomly be completely wrong/broken, this might be because of hot reload.

+Basically hot reloading can corrupt your whole project if you're not careful.

 Hot reloading occurs when you are compiling with the editor open.
 This could be triggered by pressing the compile button in the editor, or even by compiling in your IDE while the editor is open in the background.